 Having a supply of 12 panel drug test cups allows for rapid and accurate drug testing.
 Our test kits are 99% accurate and easy to use.
-Our 12 panel test cups tests for the following drugs:
+Our 12 Panel Drug Test cups for the following drugs:

 Barbiturates are central nervous system depressants that can induce sleep as well as alleviate anxiety.
 Unfortunately, these drugs are extremely dangerous as even a slightly elevated dose can lead to coma and death.
 Although these drugs are effective for treating conditions like anxiety and insomnia, they are no longer prescribed frequently because of their inherent dangers and the high risk for abuse.